artefactual/atom-docs/user-manual/access-content/navigate.rst

 The sort button is a navigational element that appears on some browse and search pages throughout AtoM.
 It allows a user to change the sort order of the results being displayed.
-Common values used in the sort button as it appears in AtoM include: Alphabetic, Identifier (or :term:`reference code`), Most recent, or Date.
+Common values used in the sort button as it appears in AtoM include: Alphabetic, Relevance, Identifier, :term:`Reference code` Most recent, or Start date and End date.

 On search and/or browse pages, the Sort button appears as a small :term:`drop-down menu` at the top right of the results.
 Hovering over the button